-Planning a perfect, romantic outing, brunch, dinner, evening out, or getaway with that special someone can be high pressure.
+Planning a perfect, romantic dinner, outing, brunch date, or getaway with that special someone can be high pressure.
 Luckily, the Greater Hartford area of Connecticut offers plenty of intimate restaurants and other fun places with the proper ambience for romance year-round.
-If you're looking for date inspiration, a Valentine's Day surprise or even a place to propose, consider one of these 10 romantic things to do in Hartford, CT, or make it your mission to experience them all.
+If you're looking for first date inspiration, a Valentine's Day surprise, or even a place to propose, consider one of these 10 romantic things to do in Hartford, CT, or make it your mission to experience them all.

 Dine at a Romantic Restaurant

 Even a hole-in-the-wall restaurant can be romantic if you're with the right person.
 But when you really want to make an impression or toast an anniversary, the Hartford area has reliably romantic restaurants that should be on your radar.
 Carbone's Ristorante in Hartford's South End, a fixture since 1938, serves Italian fare with an air of old-world class and romance.
 Be sure to share a Caesar salad prepared tableside.
 Mill on the River in South Windsor is a picture-perfect Connecticut restaurant that's been voted "most romantic" in many polls over the years.
 Couples adore the river views and multicultural menu.
 There are hot, new restaurants that ooze romance, too.
 Treat yourselves to dinner at Present Company in Simsbury or Artisan in West Hartford.
 Looking for an intimate, unintimidating spot for a first date?
 Bin 228 Winebar in Hartford is your best bet.

 Stroll, Bike, Picnic, or Dine in Elizabeth Park